POINTS OF CONTACTS

 EMS is a niche within EM that draws considerable interest from residents, but finding time for EMS experience in residency can be difficult.
 Many EM residents acquire some EMS experience prior to residency, but for those without prior experience, residency is a great time to get to know EMS providers and better understand what they experience.
 EM residencies are required to provide a basic EMS education, which offers only a glimpse into the world of EMS.
 We want residents to be more involved in prehospital care, develop a better understanding of the system, and learn from our EMS colleagues.

 While in the field, you will likely get dirty.
 Please dress respectfully, as you represent not only your fellow residents, but also the EMS organization that you are embedded with that day.
 Acceptable dress includes EMT pants or Khakis with a polo shirt while in the field.
-Keep in mind that anything you do wear, could potentially be damaged.
-If you need pants for your rotation, and with not to purchase them, please ask your Chiefs, and attempts to borrow them from other residents will be made.
+Keep in mind that anything you do wear could potentially be damaged.
+If you need pants for your rotation, and are not able to purchase them, please ask your Chiefs, and attempts to borrow them from other residents will be made.
 Please do not wear scrubs while in the field.
 A high-visibility reflective vest is also required when on an ambulance.

 TIP # 1: KNOW YOUR ROLE